wp-media/wp-rocket-helpers/wp-rocket-contants-debug-helper/README.md

 - constant WP_CACHE is true

-- constant DONOTCACHEPAGE is true
+- constant DONOTCACHEPAGE is not defined

-- constant DONOTMINIFY is true
+- constant DONOTMINIFY is not defined

 - constant DONOTMINIFYCSS is not defined

 - constant DONOTMINIFYJS is not defined

+- filter do_rocket_generate_caching_files is true

 ####################################################
 -->